i10x-ai/getopenpay-go/docs/PromotionCodeExternal.md

 `func (o *PromotionCodeExternal) UnsetMaxRedemptionsPerCustomer()`

 UnsetMaxRedemptionsPerCustomer ensures that no value is present for MaxRedemptionsPerCustomer, not even an explicit nil
-### GetRestrictions

-`func (o *PromotionCodeExternal) GetRestrictions() PromoRestrictions`

-GetRestrictions returns the Restrictions field if non-nil, zero value otherwise.

-### GetRestrictionsOk

-`func (o *PromotionCodeExternal) GetRestrictionsOk() (*PromoRestrictions, bool)`

-GetRestrictionsOk returns a tuple with the Restrictions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRestrictions

-`func (o *PromotionCodeExternal) SetRestrictions(v PromoRestrictions)`

-SetRestrictions sets Restrictions field to given value.

-### SetRestrictionsNil

-`func (o *PromotionCodeExternal) SetRestrictionsNil(b bool)`

- SetRestrictionsNil sets the value for Restrictions to be an explicit nil

-### UnsetRestrictions
-`func (o *PromotionCodeExternal) UnsetRestrictions()`

-UnsetRestrictions ensures that no value is present for Restrictions, not even an explicit nil
 ### GetMetadata

 `func (o *PromotionCodeExternal) GetMetadata() map[string]interface{}`